Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Introduction

 where

-and $(X_{k})_{k\in\mathbb{Z}}$ is a sequence of independent standard Gaussian random variables. $\Gamma$, $B$, and $\gamma$ are the gamma, beta, and complementary (lower) incomplete gamma functions, respectively.
-Even if this representation is easier to evaluate than the previous one, it still requires special functions.
+and $(X_{k})_{k\in\mathbb{Z}}$ is a sequence of independent standard Gaussian random variables.
+The functions $\Gamma$, $B$, and $\gamma$ are the Gamma, Beta, and complementary (lower) incomplete Gamma functions, respectively.
+Even if this representation is easier to evaluate than the previous one, it still requires computation of special functions and only holds for $H\in(1/2,1)$.